Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 # CFR: Classification Followed by Regression

-# EnsembleAC: Deep Learning for Ligand Generation and %ee Prediction
+# CFR-based model for yield prediction of m-CHA dataset

 ## Prerequisites
 Ensure you have the following installed before proceeding: